-Nevertheless, we should keep in mind that the “collaborative” process mentioned above involves not just one table with “negotiators” gathered around it, but countless tables with countless participants, and with influences radiating in all directions as countless local “decisions” are made in a manner somehow disciplined by the unity and immaterial, multidimensioned interests of the organism as a whole.
+Nevertheless, we should keep in mind that the “collaborative” process mentioned above involves not just one table with “negotiators” gathered around it, but countless tables with countless participants, and with influences radiating in all directions as countless local “decisions” are made in a manner somehow disciplined by the immaterial unity (Chapter 6) and multidimensioned interests of the organism as a whole.

 In other words, not only are the elements of an individual signaling pathway extremely flexible and adaptive; the individual pathway itself, once thought of as discrete and well-defined, doesn’t really exist — certainly not as a separate “mechanism”.